Why do you want to a renewed Central Library?

 Has RPL determined the environmental impacts on a tear down and rebuild?

 The environmental impacts of the current building are considerable and every year it remains standing is another year of harmful impact.
-A new build will allow us to amend these issues so we don’t have as much impact in the years to come.
+A renewal will allow us to amend these issues so we don’t have as much impact in the years to come.

-How will a new build help with safety?
+How will a renewed Central help with safety?

 Safety is something that will happen naturally through good design.
 The popularity of a well-designed building will support safety because of the large number of people using it.

-A challenge we have with the current building is the front entrance: it’s set back on the lot, and there is a large lobby, both of which can create a perception of a safety concern.
-Fixing this in a new design will be a top priority.
+A challenge we have with the current building as it stands is the front entrance: it’s set back on the lot, and there is a large lobby, both of which can create a perception of a safety concern.
+Fixing this is a top priority.

 This is a heritage building protected by The Victoria Park Heritage Conservation District Bylaw.
 How can you tear it down?